spitulax/gripper/README.md

 <h1 align="center">Waysnip</h1>

-<h4 align="center">Simple and easy to use screenshot program for Wayland for just works out-of-the box experience</h4>
+<h4 align="center">Simple and easy to use screenshot utility for Wayland for just works out-of-the box experience</h4>

 Waysnip runs [grim](https://sr.ht/~emersion/grim/) under the hood, but makes it easier to use by providing "alias" of common operations in grim that are often compositor-specific.